naren-sre/fun-projects/README.md

 Sample output:
 I was searching for word stream

-`(venv) naren-pc%  python3 testing_parse.py /Users/narendram.admin/Downloads/iad51_HwEmul.log  -w stream -i

-The word  stream is case sensitve: True ,occured  6570  times in file`
+`(venv) naren-pc%  python3 testing_parse.py /Users/narendram.admin/Downloads/iad51_HwEmul.log  -w stream -i .The word  stream is case sensitve: True ,occured  6570  times in file `

 In the following log I have two words with stream and STREAM so I provided an option for users with '-i' which checks for case insensitve word